SamiAGOURRAM/LRA-Benchmark-for-image-classification-on-CIFAR-10/README.md

-Sure, I can provide you with a detailed README.md file and guide you through the steps to publish your library to PyPI.

 # LRA Benchmark for Image Classification on CIFAR-10

 The LRA Benchmark for Image Classification on CIFAR-10 is a project that provides a benchmark for evaluating image classification models on the CIFAR-10 dataset.
 It includes a set of pre-defined models, as well as a framework for running benchmark experiments and reporting key metrics.